 The recommended plan is Alternative 2 as shown in Figure 1.
-Alternative 2 would include the removal and replacement of 3,500 LF of 6-inch water main with 8-inch PVC water main on Miami Street, Neola Street, and Marquette Street.
+Alternative 2 would include the removal and replacement of 3,500 LF of 6-inch water main with 8-inch PVC water main on Miami Street, Neola Street, and Marquette Street, and include the installation of new valves, hydrants, and service connections.
 The recommended plan would effectively rehabilitate the aging water mains, improve water pressure and fire flow within the project area, and meet IEPA separation requirements.
-Work is scheduled to begin in summer 2025 with completion anticipated in fall 2025.
+The proposed work would begin in summer 2025 with completion anticipated in fall 2025.

 Alternative 1 was not recommended because it would increase construction costs as a result of requiring a temporary water system to provide water to customers during construction.
-Additionally, CIPP lining would not address water pressure and fire flow concerns as well as full replacement or upsizing of the water line from 6 to 8 inches.
+Alternative 2 would better address water pressure and fire flow concerns compared to Alternative 1.
 The No Action Alternative would not rehabilitate the aging water main nor would it address water pressure and fire flow concerns.
 This could lead to more extensive repair projects and continued service interruptions and insufficient fire protection within the project area.
 Additionally, the No Action Alternative would not meet IEPA separation requirements.